Hedreon/TotalUpdate/README.md

 # TotalUpdate

-A Windows and MacOS application built with .NET MAUI that allows you to update all your apps.
+A Windows application that allows you to update all your apps.